-In this final orchard make your way past a few trees and carry on along its right-hand edge, alongside a row of tall poplars.
-At the end follow a path down through some undergrowth and over a stile onto a lane.
+Make your way past a few trees and carry on along its right-hand edge, alongside a row of tall poplars.
+At the end follow a path down through undergrowth and over a stile onto a lane.

 Take the footpath just off to the right through a wood, zig-zagging left and right after crossing a stream to stay on the right of way.
 Continue through a meadow and then go down across a field to the B2017 (Five Oak Green Road).